jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/autism.md

 ### Avoid attention-attracting movement unless other methods of
 visual emphasis have failed
-* Small animated movement may ## used to draw users’ attention to information or to invite users to take action if all other methods of visual emphasis such as: size, colour, font style, have failed.
+* Small animated movement may be used to draw users’ attention to information or to invite users to take action if all other methods of visual emphasis such as: size, colour, font style, have failed.
 * Small animated movement of an arrow when moused-over, communicated to users that the section was clickable and more information was available.
 This movement was limited and explainable, and users did not find it disturbing.